Duet3D/wiki-content/User_manual/Tuning/scanning_z_probe_calibration.md

 * You can also use `M558.2 K1` with no S parameter to report the current drive level (S parameter) and reading offset (R parameter).
 * Add an M558.2 command in config.g to set that drive level and reading offset.
 E.g. if the probe number is #1,and the reported drive level after calibration was 15 and reading offset is 101133, then use `M558.2 K1 S15 R101133`.
 Add this later in config.g than the M558 K1 command that configures the probe.
 * Also check that the Z probe reading is sensible when the sensor is a long way above the bed.
 The aim is to get sensible readings (i.e. not 999999) from the minimum height to "infinite" height.
 * A typical drive level is around 15 for the 12mm coil.
+Higher or lower drive level settings may cause sporadic 999999 readings.
+If you get these, try adjusting the Z height you do the `M558.2 K1 S-1` calibration at.
 * The reading vs. height then needs to be calibrated, using M558.1.
 If you have another way of determining Z=0 (e.g. another Z probe, or touch the nozzle to the build plate and set G92 Z0) then it's best to do this immediately before scanning rather than try to save the calibration.

 ## Example mesh.g file